Twisted Fate Build Guide by Yeager

 Threats & Synergies

 Do not attack him level 1 at all.
 You want to let him push the wave, so you can freeze it infront of your tower.
 After the freeze, you can harass him as much as you want and he can't do anything about it.
-Buy zhonya's after rod of ages so we are safe from his ult.
+The goal is to get zhonya's hourglass ASAP as it will counter his all-in.

 He can shove harder than you with his W. You want to stun him whenever he expands his W to clear the wave.
 He is one of the few champions who can match your roams, so try shut him down early game with your jungler.

 She has a super strong laning phase against champions with short range and no mobility.
 Start boots and 4 pots if you struggle against her normally.
 You can survive this matchup by "baiting" her Q and then walk up to shove the wave.

 You won't really kill each other in the laning phase.
 Corki wants to buy his trinity force first, so this just becomes a farm lane.
 You have the better waveclear, so shove him in to establish lane dominance.

 Start with cleanse and rush roa + merc treads.
 The only thing she can do is flash ult someone.
 When her flash is down, she can't make any "surprise" plays.

 Do not push the lane early game.
 She can all-in you from lvl 2 and win the trades.
 If you freeze the lane infront of your tower, she can't kill you.
 If the katarina doesn't have cleanse, she should be a free kill if you ping your jungler to come.